hillu/go-yara/README.md

 ## YARA 4.1.x vs. earlier versions

-This version of _go-yara_ can only be used with YARA 4.2 or later.
+This version of _go-yara_ can only be used with YARA 4.3 or later.

+Version of _go-yara_ compatible with YARA 4.1.x are available via the `v4.2.x` branch or tagged `v4.2.*` releases.

 Version of _go-yara_ compatible with YARA 4.1.x are available via the `v4.1.x` branch or tagged `v4.1.*` releases.